 What makes the new rules related to embedded leases difficult?

 Well, the FASB included practical measures declaring it’s not necessary for companies to re-evaluate expired or existing contracts, however, there is one caveat: errors are not exempt from the new rules.
 But how does a company know its service contracts are error-free without re-evaluating?
 The new rules assume companies have error-free contracts, yet these contracts are the ones that have historically been given very loose treatment.
-Therefore, companies have to comprehensively review all service contracts to confirm they have a complete record of all embedded leases.
+Therefore, many companies are performing a comprehensive review all service contracts to confirm they have a complete record of all embedded leases.
 To help ensure embedded leases are identified and properly recorded, companies can rely on CoStar’s feature-rich lease accounting and lease management software.